Getting started¶

 API¶

-If you are using CMake, use FetchContent
+If you are using CMake, use FetchContent (or CPM) and link against geodepot.

-Using CMake's FetchContent
+Using CMake's FetchContent.

 FetchContent_Declare(